NatLabRockies/opet-firmware/README.md

 $$C_{val} = \frac{t\ *{\ F}_{MCU}}{64}$$
 - It is highly recommended to keep the main measurement loop timer at exactly one quarter of the mains frequency to enable effective noise rejection of any mains electrical interference
 - The main measurement loop timer controls the execution of communication functions, to enable effective measurement synchronisation, i.e. RS485 commands are executed during the remaining idle time after the measurements have completed
-- This timer also controls the counter for the control loop (see section below)
+- This timer also controls the counter for the control loop (see [Control loop timer multiplier](#control-loop-timer-multiplier))

 #### Control loop timer multiplier
 - Register ID: `7`,